 The Benefits of Mediation

-- Saves money — Mediation is typically less expensive than litigation.
-You can potentially save money in attorneys’ fees, discovery, trial preparation and court costs.
+- Saves money: Mediation is typically less expensive than litigation.
+You can save money in attorneys’ fees, discovery, trial preparation and court costs.

-- Expedites resolution — A packed Collins County court docket can cause serious delays in scheduling hearings or a trial, meaning cases can drag on unnecessarily.
+- Faster resolution: A packed Collins County court docket can seriously delay your case.
 Mediation usually takes only one session, allowing you to reach an agreement in a timely manner.

-- Preserves relationships — Litigation can permanently damage relationships that you might prefer to preserve — such as with a family member in a wills contest or with a business partner in a breach of contract dispute.
-At the very least, mediation typically minimizes the levels of hostility, resentment and stress that can arise during litigation.
+- Preserves relationships: Litigation can permanently damage relationships that you might prefer to preserve — such as with a family member or a business partner.
+Mediation minimizes the hostility, resentment and stress that can arise during litigation.

-- Gives you control — You make the decisions during mediation, not a judge.
-You have the power to accept certain terms and to reject others.
+- You are in control: You make the decisions during mediation, not a judge.
+You have the power to accept certain terms and reject others.
 You can even walk away if negotiations stall.
 In the courtroom, the judge or jury decides your fate.

-- Retains confidentiality — Trial documents are usually public record.
-However, parties can agree to keep terms of the negotiations and settlement private.
+- Retains confidentiality: Trial documents are usually a matter of public record.
+With mediation, parties can agree to keep terms of the negotiations and settlement private.

 The Mediation Process

-Mediation takes place in our law office.
+The mediation sessions usually takes place in our Frisco law office.
 Your attorney can represent you throughout the process if you choose.
-Parties can decide to enter mediation at any point — in lieu of a lawsuit or after you have already begun litigation.

-During a typical mediation session, our Plano mediator talks privately to each party to determine where to focus the negotiations.
-The conversations are entirely confidential — our mediator is forbidden from disclosing information to the other party or to the court.
-The mediator then meets with both sides together to help you develop resolutions to matters in dispute.
+During a session, our Frisco mediator talks privately to each party to determine where to focus the negotiations.
+These conversations are entirely confidential — our mediator is forbidden from disclosing information to the other party or to the court.
+The mediator then meets with both sides together to help you resolve the issues in dispute.
 At the conclusion of a successful mediation, the terms of your agreement are drafted into a settlement contract that a judge can approve.